vvolfster/shrimpVueComponents/src/input/autoform/docs.md

 - **description(String)** - The description of the autoform.
 - **fields(Object)** - The object that has all the fields of the form.
 See example.
 - **labelLayout(Boolean)** - Defaults to false.
 Will make the autoform be a 2 column layout with labels on the left and controls on the right.
+- **fullyReactive(Boolean)** - Defaults to true.
+Makes the autoform completely reactive to its data.
+Though it should be very unlikely, there is a possibility that you will hit an infinite loop.
+SO TAKE SOME CARE in writing your functions.

 ### Events
 - **value(object)** - Emitted when the user changes a field in the form.
 The value of the form is emitted.